 6. Pinpoint Attractions with Water

-Hop on the new Tiana's Bayou Adventure for a big splash to help cool down.
-Donald's Boat in Toontown has a splash pad and CenTOONial Fountain has low water tables for tadpoles to play with on hot days.
+Hop on Tiana's Bayou Adventure for a big splash to help cool down.
+In Toontown, the CenTOONial Fountain has low water tables for tadpoles to play with on hot days.
 Head to Grizzly River Run in California Adventure for a rapids ride with lots of geysers and splash surprises.

 7. Learn How to Find the Shortest Waits